Wizarysan/warp-woolly-cook/README.md

 ## non-functional requirements

 On top of the requirements above, items we will be looking at include:
-- Code quality (readability, use of modern syntax...)
+- Code quality (readability, use of modern syntax, linting...)
 - Support for edge cases (API error, API slow to respond...)
 - app architecture (folder structure, code spliting, ...)
+- automated test would be a big plus (they cannot run on glitch, so if you use a github repo for local development and testing, please )